Who are Oregon's cougar?

 They are misunderstood and shrouded in myths based on fear and ignorance.

-Cougar young are called cubs and they have spots on their coats up to a year old.
+Cougar young are called kittens and they have spots on their coats up to a year old.
 Oregon has no plan to protect the lives of cubs from poachers, hunters, and hound dogs.

 Cougars can be domesticated.
 They are called Domesticated Cougar.
-If taken from the wild as cubs, cougar are one of the few wildlife that can be immediately domesticated.
+If taken from the wild as kittens, cougar are one of the few wildlife that can be immediately domesticated.

 Cougars do not see as humans see.
 Their eyes focus like fuzzy pixels.